 Humanities 107, 108.
 Survey of Western Literature.
 Winter, spring.
 Credit, 5 hrs.
 Sequence of two courses presenting the great works in the Western literary tradition in chronological order.
 Either course may be taken.
 Classes meet twice a week for two hours.

-Humanities 115d.
-Studies in Mexican Civilization.
-Interim.
-Credit, 5 hrs.
-On demand by a minimum of 12 students.
-See Off-Campus Programs.
 Humanities 116d.
-Studies in Latin American Civilization.
+Studies in Hispanic Civilization.
 Interim.
 Credit, 5 hrs.
-On demand by a minimum of 12 students.
+On demand by a minimum of 10 students.
 See Off-Campus Programs.